 Can I change my P/NC selection once I make it?

 Yes.
 You can change your selection of P/NC if you want to during the selection period.
 This means you can switch from the A - F grading system to the P/NC grading system and then back again to A - F grading if needed during the selection period.
-Once the selection period ends at 11:59 pm on May 17th you will not be able to make any further changes to your choice.
+Students can change their choices on opting in to the system until December 18 at 11:59 PM but not after that.